Assim al-Hakeem: Relations with the Saudi government

-The ultra-conservative views of Al-Hakeem have been described as being at odds with Crown Prince Muhammad bin Salman's projected image of Saudi Arabia, which includes that of religious tolerance, inter-faith dialogue, modernisation, and support of women's professional and personal opportunities.
-Despite holding ultra-conservative views, Al-Hakeem has shied away from openly criticizing Bin Salman or the government, as most Saudi scholars have chosen to remain silent or publicly endorse Bin Salman's policies to avoid arrest.
+The ultra-conservative views of Al-Hakeem have been described as being at odds with Crown Prince Mohammed bin Salman's projected image of Saudi Arabia, which includes that of religious tolerance, inter-faith dialogue, modernisation, and support of women's professional and personal opportunities.
+Despite holding ultra-conservative views, Al-Hakeem has shied away from openly criticizing Mohammed or the government, as most Saudi scholars have chosen to remain silent or publicly endorse Mohammed's policies to be in line with the advice of the Salaf As-Saalih.

-Preaching bans
+Reception

 In 2012, Al-Hakeem was barred from speaking at an event for the Islamic Society at the University of Hertfordshire due to his controversial statements about homosexuality.
 Raheem Kassam, the director of Student Rights said: "It is encouraging that vile views such as those espoused by Al-Hakeem are not tolerated at Hertfordshire University.
 They would not be tolerated in open society and nor should university students be subjected to them.
 We’re delighted that what should be ‘common sense’ has prevailed this time – but all too often preachers like Al-Hakeem are paraded around university campuses as ‘experts’ and manage to disseminate their hateful ideas, dressing them up as scripture and radicalising young people.
 It has to stop."
 Talks by Al-Hakeem at Sheffield Hallam University were also cancelled.

 In 2024, a Sunday Penny Appeal charity event featuring Al-Hakeem in Montreal, Canada was not hosted at the Rialto Theatre as originally planned after the Centre for Israel and Jewish Affairs (CIJA) and B'nai B'rith Canada expressed concern about the preacher.
 Penny Appeal Canada website pages and Instagram, Facebook, and TikTok posts about Al-Hakeem and his tour were also removed.
 The Eventbrite pages for the Montreal event, as well as upcoming events in London and Vancouver, were also deleted following the theatre’s decision.
 B'nai B'rith called on other venues not to host Al-Hakeem, because of his "hate-filled and extremist views".
 John Rustad, Leader of the Conservative Party of British Columbia, strongly condemned the scheduled appearance of Al-Hakeem, stating, "The extremist and hateful rhetoric of Assim Al-Hakeem has no place here.
 His views are antithetical to the values that British Columbians hold dear.
 Al-Hakeem’s history of promoting anti-Semitism, misogyny, and homophobia makes him a dangerous figure who should not be welcomed in our communities."